santiagogomezz12/EduQuest/README.md

 EduQuest is an innovative web application built with Next.js and TypeScript, designed to automatically convert any text, document, or content from a URL into an interactive quiz[...]

+## Benefits for Students and Teachers

+EduQuest helps students verify if they have truly understood what they have read by allowing them to generate quizzes and self-assess their comprehension.
+Furthermore, if a database is implemented, the platform could be used by teachers to assign reading tasks and provide an effective evaluation tool.
+EduQuest also helps reduce the need for special consultation classes about given texts; instead of attending a separate session to resolve doubts, students can upload the text to the application and get instant evaluation and feedback.

 ## How It Works

 The application's logic is simple but powerful: